Guidelines and Procedures

 For a successful promotion to the rank of professor in residence, the College expects that:

-The candidate shall coordinate with their unit leader to arrange for at least 4 letters of evaluation, where at least two (2) should be external to the University.
-The department head or unit director is responsible for the selection of external reviewers for the department’s candidates and may consult with the candidate if standard practice in the department’s promotion and reappointment processes.
-Communications to (prospective) letter writers should come from the unit leader.
-If any questions regarding suitability of external evaluators exist, please contact the associate dean who oversees the unit prior to requesting the letters.
+The candidate shall coordinate with their unit leader to arrange for at least four letters of evaluation, at least two of which must be external to the University.
+The department head or unit director is responsible for the selection of external reviewers for the department’s candidates and should consult with the candidate about appropriate possible evaluators.
+Communications to prospective letter writers should come from the unit leader.
+If any questions regarding suitability of external evaluators exist, please contact the Associate Dean who oversees the unit prior to requesting the letters.

-External letters must come from individuals at or higher than the rank to which the candidate is applying.
-They should not be from former graduate advisors or other mentors or recent (last 4 years) or current collaborators.
+External letters should normally come from individuals at or higher than the rank to which the candidate is applying, although in the case of CIRE faculty letters from experts in pedagogy, administration, or similar might be appropriate (consult with the relevant associate dean if uncertain).
+Letters should not be from former graduate advisors or other mentors or recent (last 4 years) or current collaborators.
 They also should not come from close colleagues or co-instructors.
 Letters from reviewers who have/had personal ties with the candidate carry little or no weight because of a possible lack of objectivity.
+Letters from CETL may be included in a candidate's dossier as part of the teaching portfolio or ATE materials; however, they are not solicited for use in the review or evaluation of the candidate’s case.

 Suggestions for seeking internal evaluation letters (from individuals currently appointed at UConn):